HashenGovender/NearestVehiclePosition/README.md

-# NearestVehiclePosition
+# Nearest Vehicle Position

-Read a binary file containing vehicle positions and find the closest position to a given target point
+Read a binary file containing vehicle position data and find the closest positions to given target points.

+Edit the appSettings.json file to specify the data file path and query points.